 [SANTALALES [BERBERIDOPSIDALES [CARYOPHYLLALES + ASTERIDAE]]] / ASTERIDS ET AL. / SUPERASTERIDS : ?

 Phylogeny.
 Prior to the seventh version of this site asterids were part of a major polytomy that included rosids, Berberidopsidales, Santalales, and Caryophyllales, but the order of branching below the asterids is perhaps stabilizing (e.g. H.-T. Li et al. 2019).
 For further discussion, see the Pentapetalae node.

 Tension wood?; crystals +; petiole bundle annular; stomata cyclocytic; filaments stout; style +; seed endotestal; endosperm development?, embryo? - 2 families, 3 genera, 4 species.

 It has been suggested that the floral development of Berberidopsis corallina is a "link" in the evolution of the flower of core eudicots (Ronse De Craene 2004, 2007), and that the floral morphology of Aextoxicon, with features like rather variable numbers of sepals and petals, both of which are spirally arranged, are also consistent with this (Ronse De Craene & Stuppy 2010).
-However, if Santalales are basal to Berberidopsidales in the clade immediately leading to the asterids, as in Moore et al. (2010), the significance of such features is less unclear (see also Ronse de Craene & Brockington 2013; Doyle 2013).
+However, if Santalales are basal to Berberidopsidales in the clade immediately leading to the asterids, as in Moore et al. (2010) and in particular, H.-T. Li et al. (2019), the significance of such features is less clear (see also Ronse de Craene & Brockington 2013; Doyle 2013).